S1aX0r/Basher/README.md

 # Basher

-Sorry if this isn't Felix's original goal, I can just make my own repo
+Sorry if this isn't S1aX0r's original goal, I can just make my own repo

 Two modes:
 1. generate a baseline of all the directories, file content, hashes, etc.